Publications

 This study evaluates the Tertiary Education Subsidy (TES), a key component of the Universal Access to Quality Tertiary Education Act (Republic Act No. 10931), which aims to provide financial support to underprivileged Filipino students in higher education.

-Economics of Satellite Campuses NEW!
+Economics of Satellite Campuses

 with Philippine Institute for Development Studies